THE INVADERS –

 The Romans had employed the mercenary services of the Saxons for hundreds of years, preferring to fight alongside them rather than against these fierce warriors.
 An arrangement, which probably worked well with the Roman military in place to control their numbers, using their mercenary services on an as required basis.
 Without the Romans in place at the ports of entry to issue visas and stamp passports however, immigration numbers appear to have got a little out of hand.

-First Saxon warriors raided England's south and east coasts.
+First Saxon warriors raided England’s south and east coasts.
 Little mercy was shown as men, women and children were slaughtered.
 A British monk Adomnan, suggested a Law of Innocents to protect the women and children.
 The Saxons appear to have rejected this strange and foreign concept!
-Following these early Saxon raids, from around AD430 a host of Germanic migrants arrived in east and southeast England.
+Following these early Saxon raids, from around 430 a host of Germanic migrants arrived in east and southeast England.
 The main groups being Jutes from the Jutland peninsula (modern Denmark); Angles from Angeln in southwest Jutland and the Saxons from northwest Germany.
 Much fun and fighting followed over the next hundred years or so as the invading kings and their armies established their kingdoms.
-Most of these kingdoms survive to this day, and are perhaps better know as the English counties; Kent (Jutes), Sussex (south Saxons), Wessex (west Saxons), Middlesex (middle Saxons), East Anglia (east Angles)
+Most of these kingdoms survive to this day, and are perhaps better know as the English counties / regions of; Kent (Jutes), Sussex (south Saxons), Wessex (west Saxons), Middlesex (middle Saxons), East Anglia (east Angles) and Northumbria (land north of the Humber).

-From AD793 a new prayer could be heard at Matins across England, "Save us, Lord, from the fury of the Northmen!"
+From 793 a new prayer could be heard at Matins across England, “Save us, Lord, from the fury of the Northmen!”
 The Northmen, or Vikings came from Scandinavia.
 Like the Saxons before them, the Viking onslaught first started with a few bloody raids.
 The first recorded raids include the sacking of the monasteries at Lindifarne, Jarrow, and Iona.
-A Micel Here (Great Army) of Heathen Danes landed in East Anglia in AD865.
+The Great Heathen Army (Old English: mycel hæþen here) of mainly Danes landed in East Anglia in 865.
 Within nine years the Vikings had attacked and established their rule, or Danelaw, over the kingdoms of Northumbria and East Anglia, their former Anglo-Saxon kings having been put to the sword.
 The Vikings also ravaged the once mighty East Mercia, driving King Burgred overseas.

-Alfred (The Great) the Saxon king of Wessex (AD 871-99) recognised the opportunity to establish himself as Bretwalda.
+Alfred (The Great) the Saxon king of Wessex (871-99) recognised the opportunity to establish himself as Bretwalda.
 He added southeast Mercia as well as London and the Thames Valley to his territories and organised Anglo-Saxon resistance to the Viking onslaught.
-Between AD 912 and AD 954 Anglo-Saxon Wessex conquered Danelaw and the Viking Kingdom of York, exit one Mr Eric Bloodaxe, the last Viking king of York.
-For the first time, the England of both Vikings and Saxons was united as a country, under the rule of Athelson, grandson of Alfred.
+Between 912 and 954 Anglo-Saxon Wessex conquered Danelaw and the Viking Kingdom of York, exit one Mr Eric Bloodaxe, the last Viking king of York.
+It was in 937 at the Battle of Brunanburgh, that for the first time, the England of both Vikings and Saxons was united as a country, under the rule of Athelson, grandson of Alfred.
+Further, it was the Battle of Brunanburh that defined the countries that we now recognise as England, Scotland and Wales, ‘The battle that defined Britain’.

 The good times ended with arrival on the throne of Aethelred the Unready.
 The Vikings had recognised some years earlier that whilst they enjoyed all of that looting and pillaging, just the threat of it was, in most instances, sufficient to extort money from their prey.
 This protection money, or Danegeld as it was called, was obviously much easier to obtain from a frightened weak king than from a strong one.
-Aethelred must have been very frightened, as more Saxon coinage has to date been found in Scandanavia than has been found in England.
+Aethelred must have been very frightened, as more Saxon coinage has to date been found in Scandinavia than has been found in England.
 The country was bled dry.
 Smelling weakness from the other side of the North Sea, an army of King Sweyn Forkbeard of Denmark conquered England in 1009.
-Anticipating that he may have upset Sweyn a little, by having Sweyn's sister killed a few year's earlier, Aethelred fled abroad.
+Anticipating that he may have upset Sweyn a little, by having Sweyn’s sister killed a few year’s earlier during the St Brice’s Day Massacre, Aethelred fled abroad.

 Sweyn, was followed by his son Canute, and subsequently his son Harthcanute – The Three Danish Kings of England.